MitaliThorat1316/DevSecOps-Project/README.md

 # Dev-Sec-Ops Project
-This project delivers a full DevSecOps project by deploying a Netflix-clone app as a Docker container on EKS through a secure CI/CD pipeline, integrating tools like Jenkins, SonarQube, Trivy, Prometheus, Grafana, and ArgoCD for automation, security, monitoring, and GitOps-based deployment
+This project delivers a full DevSecOps project by deploying a Netflix-clone app as a Docker container on EKS through a secure CI/CD pipeline, integrating tools like Jenkins, SonarQube, Trivy, Prometheus, Grafana, and ArgoCD for automation, security, monitoring, and GitOps-based deployment<br><br><br>
  ![netflix intro](docs/Project-intro-pic.png)

 ## Table of contents